VojislavM/hello_world_thingy53/README.rst

 ********

 A simple sample that can be used with any :ref:`supported board <boards>` and prints "Hello World" to the console.
+Works with thingy 53 printing the console output on the uart with pins 0.04 and 0.05 that are rooted to external connectors

+`built with NCS 1.9.1`

 Building and Running
 ********************